linkerd/website/linkerd.io/content/2/features/ha.md

 [here](https://linkerd.io/2/tasks/external-prometheus/).
 This will provide you with more control over resource requirement, backup strategy and data retention.

-When planning for memory capacity to store Linkerd data, the usual guidance is 5MB per meshed pod.
+When planning for memory capacity to store Linkerd timeseries data, the usual guidance is 5MB per meshed pod.

-If your Prometheus is experiencing regular `OOMKilled` events due to the amount of timeseries data from the data plane, the two key parameters that can be adjusted are:
+If your Prometheus is experiencing regular `OOMKilled` events due to the amount of data coming from the data plane, the two key parameters that can be adjusted
+are:

 * `storage.tsdb.retention.time` defines how long to retain samples in storage.
   A higher value implies that more memory is required to keep the data around for a longer period of time.
 Lowering this value will reduce the number of `OOMKilled` events as data is retained for a shorter period of time
 * `storage.tsdb.retention.size` defines the maximum number of bytes that can be stored for blocks.
-A lower value will help to reduce the number of `OOMKilled` events.
+A lower value will also help to reduce the number of `OOMKilled` events

 For more information and other supported storage options, see the Prometheus documentation